jaymoulin/docker-plex/README.md

 ### Unkonwn file formats / "This server is not powerful enough to convert video"

-Plex for Raspberry PI cannot read some video file format like AVI, WMV or OGM, either due to codec or due to RPI powerness.
-You can convert them to make them compatible by usign my docker image `jaymoulin/rpi-plex-video-converter` : https://github.com/jaymoulin/docker-rpi-plex-video-converter
+Plex for Raspberry PI cannot read some video file format like AVI, WMV or OGM, either due to codec or due to RPI lack of power.
+You can convert them to make them compatible by using my docker image `jaymoulin/rpi-plex-video-converter` : https://github.com/jaymoulin/docker-rpi-plex-video-converter

 ### New versions